 - Icing bags and tips to create faces or unique candy apples

-Once you find out how easy it is to make Halloween candy apples, you won’t stop at just one batch.
+Once you find out how easy it is to make Halloween candy and caramel apples, you won’t stop at just one batch.
 But before you make any, you’ll have to prep your apples first.

 I pick my apples straight from the trees in my yard, but if you buy them from a local fruit stand or the grocery store, you’ll notice they have a shiny film on them.
 In order for your candy to stick, you’ll have to remove that film.

-To do so just boil water in a large stock pot and add your apples.
-Let them boil for a minute or two and then remove them with tongs.
+To do so just boil water in a large stockpot and add your apples.
+Let them boil for a minute or two and remove them with tongs.
 Place them on the counter to dry.

 You’ll see a white film on the apples.
 I just rub it off with a towel and I’m ready to start making candy apples.